 These days the slogan “Intentions don’t matter” is aimed at speech.
 Straightaway, the idea that people are to be punished or disciplined for the impact of their speech is problematic in light of the free speech right.
 In my case, as a college teacher, there is an extra layer of protection that comes with academic freedom.
 I have a responsibility to be true to the facts of history as I know them.
 Furthermore, I have to be free to use words for effect and realism.
 Not only must I resist the desire to sanitize history (for sanitizing history isn’t merely revising history, which may occur in light of new facts, but the act of suppressing it), but I must also reflect the reality of the people I study, a reality that is conveyed and experienced symbolically.
 Words indeed matter—which is why we must not censor them.

 I show a documentary in class, The FBI’s War on Black America, in which the word “nigger” is used several times.
 Bull Connor, for example, uses the word in glorifying violence perpetrated against civil rights marchers.
 I have yet to have a student complain.
-But, in this climate, every time I show the documentary, I expect complaints.
-I expect complaints because of all the cases in which a teacher is disciplined for saying something that affected one or more of his student.
+But, in this climate, every time I show the documentary, I worry just a little.
+I worry because of cases in which a teacher is disciplined for saying something that affected one or more of his student.